 Chief Justice William H. Rehnquist

-Supreme Court Chief Justice William H. Rehnquist --who spent 33 years on the court--died on September 3, 2005 at the age of 80.
+Supreme Court Chief Justice William H. Rehnquist --who spent 33 years in the court- died on September 3, 2005 at 80.
 His body lay in state in the Great Hall of the Supreme Court until his funeral on September 7, 2005; his casket resting on the same catafalque as did the casket of Abraham Lincoln.
-Rehnquist’s religious service took place at the Cathedral of St. Matthew in Washington DC, where, in 1963, John F. Kennedy’s funeral Mass was held.
-The Catholic cathedral was chosen for its size, however the service was conducted by Minister Rev. George W. Evans Jr., pastor of Rehnquist’s parish, the Lutheran Church of the Redeemer.
-At the start of the religious service, Rehnquist’s casket was carried into church by some of his former law clerks, preceded by the eight associate justices.
-During a service more than two hours long, Rehnquist was eulogized by many, including President George W. Bush and close friend, Justice Sandra Day O’Connor.
-At its conclusion, another group of law clerks carried the Judge Rehnquist’s casket out of the cathedral, this time with the justices --in order of seniority--following behind the casket of their former leader.
-A motorcade transported mourners to Arlington National Cemetery where Rehnquist was buried along with his wife, Natalie, who had died in 1991.
+Rehnquist’s religious service took place at the Cathedral of St. Matthew in Washington, DC, where, in 1963, John F. Kennedy’s funeral Mass was held.
+The Catholic cathedral was chosen for its size.
+However, Minister Rev. George W. Evans Jr., pastor of Rehnquist’s parish, the Lutheran Church of the Redeemer, conducted the service.
+At the start of the religious service, Rehnquist’s casket was carried into the church by some of his former law clerks, preceded by the eight associate justices.
+During a service over two hours long, Rehnquist was eulogized by many, including President George W. Bush and close friend, Justice Sandra Day O’Connor.
+At its conclusion, another group of law clerks carried Judge Rehnquist’s casket out of the cathedral, this time with the justices --in order of seniority--following behind the casket of their former leader.
+A motorcade transported mourners to Arlington National Cemetery, where Rehnquist was buried along with his wife, Natalie, who had died in 1991.
 Rehnquist’s burial spot affords a view of the Capitol.
 Note: This photo was taken before Rehnquist’s death.
 Thus, the monument does not bear a date of death for him.

 Comments